JSB-UCLA/scDEED/README.md

 ## Installation
 You can install scDEED from GitHub using devtools.
 It should install in 1 minute, but may take longer if you need to update dependencies.

+The current version of scDEED is compatible with Seurat V4 only.

 ``` r
 library(devtools)
 devtools::install_github("JSB-UCLA/scDEED")